 3. Hold Title as Community Property:

-4. Hold Title as Joint Tenancy:
+4. As Joint Tenancy:

 A joint tenancy estate may be defined as follows: “A joint interest is one owned by two or more persons in equal shares, by a title created by a single will or transfer, when expressly declared in the will or transfer to be a joint tenancy.”
-A chief characteristic of joint tenancy property is the right of survivorship.
+A chief point of joint tenancy property is the right of survivorship.
 When a joint tenant dies, title to the property immediately vests in the survivor or surviving joint tenants.
-As a consequence, joint tenancy property is not subject to disposition by will.
+As a result, joint tenancy property is not subject to disposition by will.

-5. Hold Title as Tenancy in Common:
+5. As Tenancy in Common: